tcltk/tcl/doc/markdown/FileSystem.md

 **Tcl\_FSPathSeparator** returns the separator character to be used for most specific element of the path specified by *pathPtr* (i.e.\\ the last part of the path).

-The separator is returned as a Tcl\_Obj containing a string of length 1.
+The separator is returned as a [Tcl\_Obj][Object3] containing a string of length 1.
 If the path is invalid, NULL is returned.

-**Tcl\_FSJoinPath** takes the given Tcl\_Obj, which must be a valid list (which is allowed to have a reference count of zero), and returns the path value given by considering the first *elements* elements as valid path segments (each path segment may be a complete path, a partial path or just a single possible directory or file name).
+**Tcl\_FSJoinPath** takes the given [Tcl\_Obj][Object3], which must be a valid list (which is allowed to have a reference count of zero), and returns the path value given by considering the first *elements* elements as valid path segments (each path segment may be a complete path, a partial path or just a single possible directory or file name).
 If any path segment is actually an absolute path, then all prior path segments are discarded.
 If *elements* is less than 0, we use the entire list.

 It is possible that the returned value is actually an element of the given list, so the caller should be careful to increment the reference count of the result before freeing the list.

 The returned value, typically with a reference count of zero (but it could be shared under some conditions), contains the joined path.
 The caller must add a reference count to the value before using it.
 In particular, the returned value could be an element of the given list, so freeing the list might free the value prematurely if no reference count has been taken.
-If the number of elements is zero, then the returned value will be an empty-string Tcl\_Obj.
+If the number of elements is zero, then the returned value will be an empty-string [Tcl\_Obj][Object3].

-**Tcl\_FSSplitPath** takes the given Tcl\_Obj, which should be a valid path, and returns a Tcl list value containing each segment of that path as an element.
+**Tcl\_FSSplitPath** takes the given [Tcl\_Obj][Object3], which should be a valid path, and returns a Tcl list value containing each segment of that path as an element.
 It returns a list value with a reference count of zero.
 If the passed in *lenPtr* is non-NULL, the variable it points to will be updated to contain the number of elements in the returned list.

 **Tcl\_FSEqualPaths** tests whether the two paths given represent the same filesystem object.
 It returns 1 if the paths are equal, and 0 if they are different.
 If either path is NULL, 0 is always returned.

-**Tcl\_FSGetNormalizedPath** attempts to extract from the given Tcl\_Obj a unique normalized path representation, whose string value can be used as a unique identifier for the file.
+**Tcl\_FSGetNormalizedPath** attempts to extract from the given [Tcl\_Obj][Object3] a unique normalized path representation, whose string value can be used as a unique identifier for the file.

 It returns the normalized path value, owned by Tcl, or NULL if the path was invalid or could otherwise not be successfully converted.
 Extraction of absolute, normalized paths is very efficient (because the filesystem operates on these representations internally), although the result when the filesystem contains numerous symbolic links may not be the most user-friendly version of a path.
 The return value is owned by Tcl and has a lifetime equivalent to that of the *pathPtr* passed in (unless that is a relative path, in which case the normalized path value may be freed any time the cwd changes) - the caller can of course increment the reference count if it wishes to maintain a copy for longer.